DaftMobile/ReduKt/redukt-thunk/README.md

 In ReduKt every thunk is an action that has some logic attached to it and evaluated by `thunkMiddleware`.
 There are 2 types of thunks:

-* Associated with regular function that are executed by `thunkMiddleware` in a blocking manner.
+* Associated with regular function that is executed by `thunkMiddleware` in a blocking manner.

 ```kotlin
 interface ThunkAction<State> : Action {